 At the time, I thought that programming with a debugger was the future.

 I am not alone.
 In five minutes, I was able to find several famous programmers who took positions against debuggers or who reported barely using them.

 - Linus Torvalds, the creator of Linux, does not use a debugger.
+He wrote:

 - Robert C. Martin, one of the inventors of agile programming, thinks that debuggers are a wasteful timesink.

 - Brian W. Kernighan and Rob Pike wrote that stepping through a program less productive than thinking harder and adding output statements and self-checking code at critical places.
 Kernighan once wrote that the most effective debugging tool is still careful thought, coupled with judiciously placed print statements.

 - The author of Python, Guido van Rossum has been quoted as saying that uses print statements for 90% of his debugging.

 - Maxime Chevalier also does not rely on debuggers.
 She designed the best JIT compiler from Ruby at Shopify.
 She explains that she writes code defensively, in a way that hard bugs are less likely to happen.

 - Ben Deane, an experienced game developer who worked on Goldeneye, Medal of Honor, StarCraft, Diable, World of Warcraft, and so forth, wrote in 2018: